Persecution of Believers, 1978 (49.14-2)

 “The voluntary commissions of the Lenin, October and Kirov district soviet executive committees have grown slack in their work.
 Only this can explain the activity of the Baptist schismatics, the fact that illegal assemblies of religious young people are taking place in private flats …

-“It would seem the time has come… to remove Pauls and certain other members from their executive positions in the church and deprive them of registration.”
+“It would seem the time has come … to remove Pauls and certain other members from their executive positions in the church and deprive them of registration.”

-Shirokoborodov describes the work done by the atheists of Temirtau: when atheists ‘mobilized all their forces and means for the battle against religion’, ‘active atheist public opinion’ forced the Baptists to ‘transfer their activities to another district’.
+Shirokoborodov describes the work done by the atheists of Temirtau: when atheists “mobilized all their forces and means for the battle against religion”, ‘active atheist public opinion’ forced the Baptists to “transfer their activities to another district”.
 But even there they were not left unnoticed:

-“As a result of efforts made in schools, labour collectives and social organizations, the role of sectarian families as sources for spreading religiosity is constantly discussed.
+“As a result of efforts made in schools, labour collectives and public organizations, the role of sectarian families as sources for spreading religiosity is constantly discussed.
 Nevertheless, of course, complete victory over the sectarians is still far off.”

 *

-The article describes the trial (on charges of ’embezzling and stealing state property’ — Article 91, pt.
-1, of the Ukrainian SSR Criminal Code) of Vasily Andreyevich Golub, presbyter of the Baptist congregation, who was working as a gas-fitter at the Voroshilovgrad Vtorchermet production works.
-Dubrovin reports that:
+The article describes the trial on charges of “embezzling and stealing State property” (Article 91, pt.
+1: UkSSR Criminal Code) of Vasily Andreyevich GOLUB, presbyter of the Baptist congregation, who was working as a gas-fitter at the Voroshilovgrad Vtorchermet production works.

-“during the investigation, some rumours were spread that V. A, Golub was ‘suffering’ not so much for stealing, but ‘for the faith’…”
+“during the investigation, some rumours were spread that V.A.
+Golub was ‘suffering’ not so much for stealing, but ‘for the faith’…”

-“They try to avoid registering their congregations and hold prayer- meetings in defiance of the law.
+“They try to avoid registering their congregations and hold prayer-meetings in defiance of the law.
 One such congregation in the regional centre is headed by Golub, Kozorezov, Butkov, Balatsky and others…

 “What do they really want?
 They want to preach sermons wherever they like, engage in charitable activities, convert children and young people to ‘the faith’, and so on.”

-Dubrovin states that Golub had served 4 years’ imprisonment in 1966-1970 and 3 years in 1972-1975 ‘for violating the Soviet laws on religious cults’.
+Dubrovin states that Golub had served four years’ imprisonment in 1966-1970 and three years in 1972-1975 “for violating the Soviet laws on religious cults”.

-“For the same crimes A. T. Kozorezov was twice sentenced and served long terms of punishment; earlier he had lived with his family in the town of Omsk and was famed there as a violator of Soviet laws.
+“For the same crimes A.T.
+Kozorezov was twice sentenced and served long terms of punishment; earlier he had lived with his family in the city of Omsk and was famed there as a violator of Soviet laws.
 They present themselves as ‘martyrs for the faith’, supporting each other, hiding their true aims and deeds from the believers, and slandering Soviet law.
 They are hostile to the Soviet way of life and turn people away from active participation in social life.”

-N. G. Stetsenko, the head of a workshop, who appeared at the trial in the role of public prosecutor, ‘tore the mask of holiness off’ Golub’s face and revealed his ‘real personality’:
+N. G. Stetsenko, the head of a workshop, who appeared at the trial in the role of public prosecutor, “tore the mask of holiness off” Golub’s face and revealed his ‘real personality’:

-“… the court, taking into account the sincere repentance of the defendant, as well as his large family, gave V. A. Golub a suspended sentence of 3 years’ imprisonment.
+“… the court, taking into account the sincere repentance of the defendant, as well as his large family, gave V. A. Golub a suspended sentence of three years’ imprisonment.
 The defendant has made good the material damage he caused to the factory.”

 *

-“… in the Bryansk, Suzemka, Komarichi, Trubchevsk, Pochep and a few other districts, sectarian associations which avoid registration are not being brought to book …,
+“… in Bryansk, Suzemka, Komarichi, Trubchevsk, Pochep and a few other districts, sectarian associations which avoid registration are not being brought to book …,

-“This allows the supporters of the so-called Council of Baptist Churches… to organize mass assemblies illegally and to demand completely unlimited religious propaganda …
+“This allows the supporters of the so-called Council of Baptist Churches … to organize mass assemblies illegally and to demand completely unlimited religious propaganda …

 “Naturally, the authorities… cannot and should not put up with such escapades.
 It can only be regretted that in Pochep district they are being sluggish about putting an end to them …”

-idea that they need some kind of special rights, such as the right to conduct unlimited religious propaganda’.
+The article says that the Baptists of Bezhitsky, a Bryansk city district, are trying to provoke conflicts with the authorities, so that they can keep their flock in ‘a state of constant tension’ and “propagate the idea that they need some kind of special rights, such as the right to conduct unlimited religious propaganda”.
 In conclusion, Makarov draws the attention of the authorities to the possibility of dissolving agreements granting believers the use of a prayer-house:

 “These clauses of our law should be brought to the attention of the authorities, particularly in those districts where illegal activities on the part of fanatically inclined believers are most common.”